Depth of field

 - The zone of acceptable sharpness extends a greater distance beyond the focus point than it does in front of the focus point.
 If you focus on that rock ten feet in front of you, rocks three feet in front of you may be out of focus, but a tree fifty feet away could be sharp.
 I’ll explain more about this later.

 - While shorter focal lengths may appear to provide more depth of field, believe it or not, DOF doesn’t actually change with focal length.
-What does change is the size of everything in the image, so as your focal length increases, your functional or apparent DOF decreases.
-So you really aren’t gaining more absolute DOF with a shorter focal length, it just won’t be as visible.
+What does change is the size of everything in the image, so as your focal length increases, your apparent DOF decreases.
+So you really aren’t gaining more absolute DOF with a shorter focal length, the softness just won’t be as visible.
 When photographers talk about DOF, they’re virtually always talking about apparent DOF—the way the image looks.
 (That’s the DOF definition I use here too.)

 - The closer your focus point, the narrower your DOF (range of front-to-back sharpness).
 If you focus your 24mm lens on a butterfly sunning on a poppy six inches from your lens, your DOF is so narrow that it’s possible parts of the poppy will be out of focus; if you focus the same lens on a tree 100 feet away, the mountains behind the tree are sharp too.